evilstickman/stripe-example/README.md

           });
       }
 ```

-After the user confirm the payment in PayPal , PayPal then redirect to this page again but now it adds the payments details to the query string, these parameters should be sent again to PayPal to conclude the payment( which is done by using makePayPalApproval Backand service and the Backand Action from step 3 )
+After the user has confirmed the payment with PayPal, PayPal redirects the user back to your app, but this time it includes the payment details in the query string.
+These parameters need to be sent back to PayPal in order to conclude the payment.
+This is accomplished by using the `makePayPalApproval` Backand service, and the custom action we created in step 3:

 ```javascript
     //check if this is a redirect from PayPal , after the user approves the payment
     // PayPal adds PayerID and  paymentId to the return url we give them